If you knew then what you know now,

 In the discussion that followed, several incredibly talented and accomplished women offered a wealth of candid career and life strategies.
 I felt compelled to share them with you – not only because I am a sucker for a good quote, but because I believe there is value in taking a moment to learn from those who have gone before.

-Now, don’t you feel inspired and empowered by this knowledge?
+Now, don’t you feel inspired and empowered by this wisdom?
 There are many more great success tips to come, so watch this space for a follow-up post!
 In the meanwhile, if you are interested in connecting with professional women like the ones featured here, do consider joining Connect: Professional Women’s Network.
 Networking and mentoring relationships (albeit through social media) will prove invaluable to you as you establish yourself as a new professional.

 Happy networking, friends!

-Filed under: Career Development
+Filed under: Life Strategies